 After exploring these megaliths of Wéris you may need some refreshment.
 When you’ve come full circle, you could always return to La Maison des Mégalithes, order a drink in the café, and sit in their garden:

 I hope you enjoy your walk around the megaliths of Wéris.
 If you have any questions about it, or would like to know the exact route for the longer version to Érezée, for example, just drop me a line.
-You can use the contact form, add a comment below, or use WhatsApp:
+You can use the contact form or add a comment below.

 To get more posts like this directly into your inbox, subscribe by adding your email below:

 And if you find the info and maps helpful, please consider buying me a cup of coffee!
 Thanks.
 Denzil